sstur/js2php/README.md

 ### What could this possibly be used for?

-There are dozens of ["compile to JS"][3] languages available (Coffee, TypeScript, Dart), but hardly any good choices in the PHP world[**](#alternatives).
+There are dozens of ["compile to JS"][3] languages available (Coffee, TypeScript, Dart), but not many good choices in the PHP world[**](#alternatives).
 PHP is ubiquitous in bulk hosting, it runs on Google App Engine, AppFog, Rackspace Cloud Sites and virtually every LAMP stack in the world.
 So if you need to host on PHP but don't like writing PHP, well tough luck. ...unless you could write in JS and deploy to PHP!

 ### That's madness!